Newport High School football stadium to be replaced

 “As long as there is grass, painted lines and some form of goalposts, we will play football,” Coach Hahn told the board.
 “The fans would sit in lawn chairs or in even in the back of my truck to watch this team play.
 We can handle whatever comes our way.
 Our kids are in great spirits.
 They just want to represent their school and play football.”

-Future phases of the project, which would be completed when more borrowing capacity becomes available, could include installation of a new track and construction of a concession stand, restrooms, locker rooms, a ticketing area, training facility and new field lighting.
+Future phases of the project, which would be completed when more borrowing capacity becomes available, could include installation of a new track and the construction of a concession stand, restrooms, locker rooms, a ticketing area, a training facility and new field lighting.
 The district also plans to seek private donations through a fundraising effort, the district said.

 Details of the fundraising will be announced at a later date.